Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 4. “Wisdom of the Crowds” Social Proof

-Have you seen CBS’ new Wisdom of the Crowd?
+Have you seen CBS’ Wisdom of the Crowd?
 Yes?
 No?!
-Basically it’s a drama about a tech innovator who creates a crowdsourcing app to solve his daughter’s murder.
+Basically, it’s a drama about a tech innovator who creates a crowdsourcing app to solve his daughter’s murder.
 The app is used by the general public to help solve crimes.

 Here’s a clip:

 “Wisdom of the Crowds” social proof also appeals to our sense of fear of missing out, also known as FOMO.
-You can see an example of FOMO at 2:53.
+You can see an example of FOMO at 4:05 in this longer "first look" of the show.
 Josh asks, “Why aren’t they listening to us?
 Why aren’t they running away?”
 Jeff responds, “Because people want to be a part of something meaningful.”